 How do clients receive nutrition counseling?

-Over the phone: Clients who are referred to nutrition counseling via GetCare will be contacted by one of our RDs over the phone.
+Over the phone: Clients referred to nutrition counseling via GetCare will be contacted by one of our RDs over the phone.
 Clients can expect a phone call within a month of sending the nutrition referral (entered via GetCare).

 In-person: A RD can also visit your congregate meal program site and provide counseling for clients in person.
 For more information, please contact info@leahspantry.org.